Glenfield Farm: History

-Dr. Charles Throsby arrived in New South Wales in 1802 as a surgeon on the transport "Coromandel".
+Charles Throsby arrived in New South Wales in 1802 as a surgeon on the transport Coromandel.
 He took the post of acting surgeon and magistrate at Castle Hill and was transferred to Newcastle in 1804, where he became commandant for four years.

 In 1809 Throsby resigned from the positions of Assistant Colonial Surgeon and Magistrate.
 During this period he had established grazing in the Newcastle area.
 On 22 May 1811 Throsby was granted 950 acres of land (at Casula) which he named "Glenfield" after his birthplace, Glenfield, Leicestershire in England.
 The farmhouse was built in about 1817.

 From March to April 1818, he travelled on a tour of discovery to Jervis Bay.
 Throsby's exploration included the discovery of the Wollondilly River, exploration of the country around Goulburn, the first visit of white men to the Federal Capital area and the cross country trek between Goulburn and Bathurst.
 The discovery of the headwaters of the Shoalhaven River and another route between the tableland of the Shoalhaven River and a possible route between the tableland and the coast of Jervis Bay are also attributed to Throsby.

 In April and May 1819 Throsby undertook his tour to Bathurst through the Cow Pastures and in May 1819, Governor Macquarie offered him a grant of land as remuneration for services rendered in making important discoveries.
 So impressed was Macquarie with Throsby's explorations, that he offered him public tribute his zealous perseverance - and granted him 1000 acres of land in the Moss Vale area.

-Dr. Throsby's nephew, also named Charles Throsby, arrived in New South Wales on the "Mangles" on 7 August 1820.
+Throsby's nephew, also named Charles Throsby, arrived in New South Wales on the "Mangles" on 7 August 1820.
 He joined his uncle and took charge of Throsby Park on the Wingecarribee River (near present day Moss Vale).

 On 19 August 1820, Joseph Wild (of Throsby's party and under his direction) discovered Lake George, and in 1821 Throsby made the first mention of the possibility of the Murrumbidgee River of which he had heard from Aboriginal people.
 In April 1821, Charles Throsby reached the Murrumbidgee somewhere in what is now the Australian Capital Territory.